-How to Write a Good Paper - Titles -
+How to Write a Good Paper

+- Titles -

-The following information was drawn from a group exercise that took place in May 2019.
+The following information was drawn from group exercises that took place in May 2019 & Fall 2021.
 We took a recent issue of ACS Macro Lett and individually voted on whether we liked each title, commenting on what we liked or didn't like about them.
 Then we came to a consensus on what makes a good paper title, and what to avoid.